 This method is based on the principle of the normal distribution, and it first appeared on the Chicago Stock Exchange.
 The market profile defines a Value Area, namely, where the price was 70% of the time during one day.

 This method of market analysis is suitable for short-term trading, and you can trade both within the day and during 2-3 days.
 Longer-term signals will need to be sought based on some additional factors.

 The market profile allows us to find 2 price points, the area between which we can call a zone of value, and we can separate unnecessary noise with its help.

-By value area we can call an area which has a real priority on the price chart.
+By value area we can call an area that has a real priority on the price chart.
 As you can see, we use a special indicator.
 The reference to it is at the end of the article.

-The place where the price was most traded within a day, in other words – the value area, can be measured with naked eye, but with the help of an indicator it is much easier to do.
-There is nothing magical about the maket profile, and I’m sure that everyone will be able to understand this trading instrument.
+The place where the price was most traded within a day, in other words – the value area, can be measured with the naked eye, but with the help of an indicator it is much easier to do.
+There is nothing magical about the market profile, and I’m sure that everyone will be able to understand this trading instrument.